USA’s Cole Hocker Shocks The World To Win 1500m Gold, GB’s Josh Kerr Takes Silver - The Running Channel Advertisement

 But the result was not what many people expected.

-All the pre-race talk was of the rivalry between Ingebrigtsen and Kerr, of how they both confidently expected to win, and how it was impossible to predict who would take home gold and who would take silver, with a 10-man battle for bronze behind them.
-Hocker and Nuguse had other ideas.
+The pre-race talk was of the rivalry between Ingebrigtsen and Kerr, of how they both confidently expected to win, and how it was impossible to predict who would take home gold and who would take silver, with a 10-man battle for bronze behind them.

-Ingebrigtsen moved to the front early in the race and pushed at world record pace.
-He still led with 200m to go, with Kerr just on his shoulder.
-As Ingebrigtsen and Kerr focused on each other, Hocker found a gap on the inside, while Nuguse found a line on the outside.
 With Ingebrigtsen fading, Hocker timed his sensational sprint finish perfectly to move ahead and take the win, and it took a photo finish to determine that Kerr had finished just one-hundredth of a second ahead of Nuguse, who ran an incredible final 100m.
 All four men were inside the previous Olympic record, which had been held by Ingebrigtsen.

 In leading from the start and forcing a terrific pace, Ingebrigtsen took control of the final, but instead of running himself to Olympic glory, he put on a race which left Hocker with a gold medal and a new Olympic and national record, and gave his rival Kerr a silver medal and a new British record, and enabled Nuguse to take a bronze and a new personal best.
 There was nothing left for Ingebrigtsen.

 So much was made of the rivalry between Kerr and Ingebrigtsen, and that created the excitement, the tension, the narrative of the 1500m.
-It gave us two heroes to battle it out, with both knowing that they were the best and could win gold, and both wanting so badly to beat the other.
+It gave us two heroes (or perhaps villans) to battle it out, with both knowing that they were the best and could win gold, and both wanting so badly to beat the other.
 But behind them were men determined not to be footnotes in someone else’s story.

 In the end, Kerr is happier than Ingebrigtsen.
 “I ran the fastest and best tactical 1500m I’ve ever done in my life,” said Kerr after the race.
 “It’s obviously not the colour medal I want, but it’s working towards the right colour,” and he’s consistently proving that he can win medals at major events.
 Kerr ran the race of his life, but Hocker ran a better one.